-How to Save Webpage as PDF in Safari iOS/iPadOS?
+Save Webpage as PDF

-- Launch the Safari browser app on iOS/iPadOS.
+- Launch the Safari app on iOS/iPad.

-- Tap on the Share icon on the safari window.
+- Tap on the Share on screen.

 - Choose the Markup option from the list.